 What is a Protected Disclosure?

-In certain circumstances a complaint of corrupt conduct by a public officer or body, including police, will be a protected disclosure.
-Complaints about members of the public improperly influencing an officer to engage in corrupt conduct can also be the subject of a protected disclosure.
+In certain circumstances a complaint of corrupt or improper conduct by a public officer, public body, or a member of the public, will be a protected disclosure.
+A complaint made about detrimental action in response to a report of improper conduct may also be a protected disclosure.

-The Protected Disclosure Act 2012 (PD Act), enables people to make disclosures about corrupt conduct within the public sector without fear of reprisal.
+The Protected Disclosure Act 2012 (PD Act), enables people to make disclosures about corruption or improper conduct within the public sector without fear of reprisal.
 The PD Act aims to ensure openness and accountability by encouraging people to make disclosures and protecting them when they do.

 The PD Act provides certain protections for people who make disclosures, and creates certain obligations of confidentiality preventing the disclosure of the identity of the person who has made a disclosure and the content of the disclosure, unless it is done under certain specified circumstances.
 Disclosure of either the identity of a discloser, or the content of their disclosure that is not covered by any of those specified exceptions is a criminal offence.

 The PD Act supports the Government’s commitment to the principles of open, honest and accountable governance.
 The PD Act:

 - encourages and assists individuals in making disclosures of improper and or corrupt conduct by public officers and public bodies